Agile Communications

 Agile Communications is a licensed national telecommunications carrier based in South Australia and was the first South Australian based company to gain this license.
-The company is the wholesale subsidiary of ISP Internode.
+The company is the wholesale subsidiary of internet service provider Internode ISP.

 The company was founded by Internode Managing Director Simon Hackett and Catherine Conway and is based in Adelaide.
 Internode and Agile were bought out by iiNet in 2012 and iiNet itself was acquired by TPG Telecom in 2015.

 History

 In May 2001, Agile built the Coorong Network, a microwave network interlinking Adelaide, Murray Bridge, Tailem Bend, Binnies Hill, Tintinara and Meningie using Cisco based hardware.

 In October 2003, Agile installed its own equipment in the Telstra exchange at Meningie, South Australia to provide ADSL to a town where Telstra was yet to provide broadband ADSL.
 This made it the first exchange in Australia where ADSL was available, but not through Telstra.

 In late 2003, Agile began a rollout of a national network, an Optic Fibre based IP network running on STM-1 Packet over Sonet (POS) links to connect all Agile POPs across Australia.